 Locum Career Hub logo – physician locum tenens staffingLocum Career Hub

-Flexible Physician Careers on Your Terms
+Flexible Cardiology Careers on Your Terms

 Who should read this

-• Parents balancing caregiving with clinical work
+• Parents balancing caregiving with clinical cardiology

 What you can expect

-• Week-on/week-off, weekends-only, or seasonal coverage
+• Week-on/week-off, weekends-only, or seasonal cardiology coverage

 • Rate transparency so you can compare W-2 vs 1099 tradeoffs